colbylwilliams/Azure.iOS/README.md

 There are two different classes you can use to interact with documents:

-### `Document`
+### Document
-`Document` is intended to be inherited by your custom model types.
+The `Document` type is intended to be inherited by your custom model types.
 Subclasses must conform to the `Codable` protocal and require minimal boilerplate code for successful serialization/deserialization.

 Here is an example of a class `CustomDocument` that inherits from `Document`: